digital-asset/daml/docs/source/ops/connect/auth0.rst

 In order to actually deploy it, we need to make that Action part of a Flow.
 In the menu on the left, navigate through Actions > Flows, then choose Machine to Machine.
-Drag the "ADMIN_TOKEN_ACTION" box on the right in-between the "Start" and "Complete" black circles in the middle.
+Drag the "ADMIN_TOKEN_ACTION" (in the "Custom" tab) box on the right in-between the "Start" and "Complete" black circles in the middle.
 Click Apply.
 Now your Action is "deployed" and, should you modify it, clicking on the Deploy button *would* directly affect your live setup.

 At this point you should be able to verify, using the curl command from the "Quick Start" tab of the M2M application, that you get a token.
 You should also